 |AJ||Need For Green*|

 |RR||Ruby Red Tint|

 *new for 2019 model year.

 To many commuter cars out there, silver can be a rather boring color.
 That isn’t the case with the 2019 Mustang, especially in a California Special.
-Ingot Silver is very well complemented by the perfect amount of black accents such as wheels and tires, black exhaust tips or stripes.
-You can’t go wrong with this perfect color on the 2019 Mustang.
+Ingot Silver is very well complemented by the perfect amount of black accents such as wheels and tires, black exhaust tips, or stripes.
+You can’t go wrong with this perfect color for the 2019 Mustang.

 Originally a special edition color for the 1,964 limited edition Mustangs created in 2015, the overwhelming love for Kona Blue pushed Ford to make it a standard color in 2018.
 Carrying over to 2019, we couldn’t be any more excited to have Kona Blue onboard for this year.

 Being around for the past few model years, Magnetic Metallic is a tried and true combination on the Mustang.
 In completely stock form, this color makes the lines of the Mustang look incredibly aggressive and almost sinister at many angles.
 Pair that with a good set of lowering springs and some wheels and you’ve got yourself the meanest looking Mustang on the block!